-The Adaptive Spirit Ski Event is a fundraising event that generates more than half of the operating budget for the U.S. National Paralympic Ski Team each year.
-It heralds as one of the best cable and telecommunications industry networking events in the country - and hoping to expand its appeal to additional industries as well - the event raises funds that directly benefit the remarkable athleticism and competitive spirit of the U.S. Paralympic Ski Team, allowing the organization to remain the top disabled ski team in the world.
+Every year, Adaptive Spirit executes the best cable networking event in the industry.
+We strive to unite Adaptive Spirit members with vendors and resources that enhance the outcome of their business dealings.
+We also share best industry practices with our high-level, educational panels during the weekend.
+It also serves to generate a large portion of the operating budget for the U.S. National Paralympic Ski Team each year.
+The event raises funds that directly benefit the remarkable athleticism and competitive spirit of the U.S. Paralympic Ski Team, allowing the organization to remain the top disabled ski team in the world.

 Yes.
 We have daily rates available for youths and adults.

 Absolutely!
 The U.S. National Paralympic Ski Team not only attends the event, but also actively participates in all of the weekend events.
 Their participation is especially noticeable during the Pre-Race Clinic, the Youth Race, and most importantly, at the Adult Race, where the athletes provide invaluable skiing tips to their competing race teams.
 In addition, each 4-person race team is assigned a member of the U.S. Paralympic Ski Team as the fifth crucial teammate.
 Throughout the event, attendees have an opportunity to meet and interact with these incredible athletes.
 Together, laughs are shared, stories are told and lasting friendships are created.
 The emotional bond formed between the athletes and Adaptive Spirit's participants is one of the main reasons this event continues to grow and flourish year after year.